 Your wedding is the moment when you pledge yourself to each other personally and fully.
-Many couples take this moment to express their love for each other in a unique and special way by writing their own wedding vows and making it a part of the wedding ceremony itself.
+Many couples take this moment to express their love for each other in a unique and special way by writing their own wedding vows and making them a part of the wedding ceremony itself.

 You can write personal vows and share them with each other in a quiet and private moment before or after the ceremony, or you could share them during the celebratory gathering after the ceremony itself.

 If you have decided to write your own wedding vows what should you do first?
 What steps can you take to make the experience as positive and meaningful as possible?
 Here are 7 tips that will help both of you to prepare and write vows which are meaningful, special, and unique.

 1. Will Your Vows be Private or Shared?

 Decide if you want to share your personal vows with friends and family at the wedding itself or if you want to share them privately with each other.
 Both options are great.
 The first allows you to share your story with the people who are nearest and dearest to you.
 However, if you feel very nervous, or are shy about sharing your feelings with a wider audience, then saying them privately to each other is just as meaningful.
 After all, the promises you make are to each other, and if you prefer to keep them private and personal, that does not in any way detract from how sincere and significant your vows are.

 2. Will it be a Joint Effort or a Surprise?

 Some couples want to surprise each other with their vows on the day itself.
 Others see it as a joint effort.
 Decide which you feel most comfortable with.
 If you do decide to keep them a surprise, then spend some time together agreeing on the guidelines that you will both follow.